EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 **Error 1053** is '_The service did not respond to the start or control request in a timely fashion._'

-What can be done when the server is busy and services don't start?
+What can be done when the server is busy, and services don't start?
 The EXPRESSCLUSTER script will take care of services on the server with control of the cluster group.
 But if the services don't start on the standby server, failover can take a little longer to occur than if they were already running.
 You can failover/failback or start the services manually to get them running but that doesn't resolve the underlying problem.
 Here are some things to try:

 1. Check the [Exchange Server 2019 minimum requirements](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/system-requirements?view=exchserver-2019) to make sure your system is up to speed.
 2. If you are comfortable editing the registry, set _HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ServicesPipeTimeout_ to 60000 (see [this page](https://docs.microsoft.com/en-US/troubleshoot/windows-server/system-management-components/service-not-start-events-7000-7011-time-out-error) from Microsoft regarding this issue).
 The default value for this key is 30000.
 Another [site](https://appuals.com/how-to-fix-error-1053-the-service-did-not-respond-to-the-start-or-control-request-in-a-timely-fashion/) recommends setting the timeout value to 180000.
 In my testing, using the 180000 value gets all of the services running up to two minutes faster than the 60000 value.